p-j-miller/ya-sprintf/ryu/README.md

 All code outside of third_party/ is copyrighted by Ulf Adams and contributors, and may be used freely in accordance with the Apache 2.0 license.
-Alternatively, the files in the ryu/ directory may be used freely in accordance with the Boost 1.0 license.
+Alternatively, the files in this ryu/ directory may be used freely in accordance with the Boost 1.0 license.

 All contributions are required to maintain these licenses.